-In the cold winter months, our heaters have to work overtime to keep our properties climate controlled — and in many cases, they work harder than they should have to.
-Improper insulation, irregular system maintenance, and general inattentiveness to cracks, corrosion, and broken fixtures on your property can all contribute increased energy costs and heightened heat bills over the winter.
-By taking extra steps to keep your home or business insulated and energy-efficient, you can save hundreds to thousands of dollars on energy costs.
-In this guide, our heating professionals at 1-800-Anytyme will show you how.
-Read for tips and advice on your can lower your heating bill this winter, and contact our San Diego, CA residential and commercial heating team at [sc name=”Phone2222″] today!
+In the cold winter months, our heaters have to work overtime to keep our properties climate controlled.
+Often, they work harder than they should have to.
+Improper insulation, irregular system maintenance, and general inattentiveness to cracks, corrosion, and broken fixtures on your property can increase energy costs and bills over the winter.
+By taking extra steps to keep your home or business insulated and energy-efficient, you can save hundreds to thousands of dollars on your heating bill.

 Stay on Top of Siding

 Siding or stucco is the outermost layer of your property’s walls.
-While it can’t be insulated, it can be optimized to retain heat.
+While you can’t insulate it, you can optimize it to retain heat.
 Check your siding or stucco for cracking or signs of decay, and be sure to replace or repair where necessary.
 If have some extra savings lying around, you may want to consider upgrading your siding altogether.
 Energy-efficient options such as insulated vinyl siding have higher R-values and will retain heat much better than other types of siding (such as 1-inch brick or stone veneer).
 By staying on top of your siding or stucco, you can save hundreds on your heat bill each year.

 Take Care of Cracks Around Windows and Doors

 Small cracks and gaps around your windows and doors can lead to big costs on your electric bill over time.
 In the cold winter, these cracks let heat out.
 In the hot summer, they let heat in.
-In both scenarios, your climate control system has to work harder than it should to keep your space climate-controlled.
+Your system has to work harder than it should in both scenarios to keep your space climate-controlled.
 By sealing up cracks and gaps around your windows and doors, you can greatly improve the insulation in your home and save money on energy costs each season.
 Perform thorough inspections of all windows and entrances on your property, and invest in high-quality caulking and door sweeps where necessary.

 Check Your Chimney